COLLEGE OF ENGINEERING & SCIENCE

 M.S. in Engineering, Industrial Engineering Concentration Online

 The master’s degree in Engineering, Industrial Engineering concentration earned the number 10 ranking in the nation for the “Online Masters Best Industrial Engineering Degree Programs 2019” and the number 12 ranking in the nation for the “2018 Best Online Colleges for Value” from the SR Education Group.

-Master of Science in Engineering (Industrial Engineering Concentration) Two-Year Tentative Schedule by Quarter
+Master of Science in Engineering (Industrial Engineering Concentration) One-Year Tentative Schedule by Quarter